Birds of Prey (1930 film): Reception

-Mordaunt Hall of The New York Times gave the film a lukewarm review, praising several of the players, particularly Smith and Ward, while questioning the abilities of some of the other actors, such as Loraine.
+Mordaunt Hall of The New York Times gave the film a mediocre review, praising several of the players, particularly Smith and Ward, while questioning the abilities of some of the other actors, such as Loraine.
 He felt the direction was uneven, stating the overall production, "may not be endowed with imaginative direction, but, because of the author's intriguing story and C. Aubrey Smith's excellent performance, it succeeds in being an entertaining study of a cool, calculating murderer".